You are here:

+This work belongs to a series depicting Ambrose, Jerome, Augustine, and Gregory, key figures of early Catholicism.
+Saint Ambrose (about AD 340–391), the bishop of Milan, resolved important theological conflicts within the church and worked effectively with advocates of Roman paganism.
 The low viewpoint and large scale suggest that this painting hung high on the wall of a religious institution, but its original location remains unknown.
-In the late 1700s, Spain expelled all the Jesuits and sparked a transformation of the Church.
-Many of these reformers turned back to early Church history for inspiration, and Saint Ambrose was probably commissioned by one of these new organizations.
+In the late 1700s, Spain expelled all the Jesuits and sparked a transformation of the church.
+Many of these reformers turned back to early church history for inspiration, and this painting was probably commissioned by one of these new organizations.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 Is something not working on this page?
 Please email email@example.com.